sail-sg/SkyLadder/README.md

 The following content describes the key changes we made to the original TinyLlama project.
 It is helpful if you would like to adopt our changes to other pretraining libraries.
 There are mainly two parts that are changed:
 1. Data loading: Along with the original token ids, the dataset iterator would also output the fragment lengths and the number of fragments.
+Attention is calculated within each fragment, and not across fragments.
 2. Attention calculation in model: The model would use the fragment lengths to calculate the attention mask, using the `flash_attn_varlen_func` function.

 #### Calculating fragment lengths